ozzgn/Vue-Wireframe-Showcase-Framework/README.md

 - Turn long html strings into modular reusable components
 - Implement scroll to top button

-# Vue Front End development framework to showcase wireframes

-This is a Vuejs framework for front end developers at Whereoware.
-It helps develop faster and efficient user interfaces.
-It's a work in progress that will evolve as projects demand new functionality

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.